rebeccabernie/EmergingTechProject/README.md

 The project requires [Python 3](https://www.python.org/downloads/), [Flask](http://flask.pocoo.org/), and [TensorFlow](https://www.tensorflow.org/).
 If you haven't got Python 3 installed, I'd recommend using a distribution like
 [Anaconda](https://www.anaconda.com/download/) which simplifies installation and can be used to manage packages and updates.
 [Pillow](http://pillow.readthedocs.io/en/3.1.x/index.html) and [Numpy](http://www.numpy.org/) are used by the program to process and manipulate a given image into the right format for TensorFlow to perform operations on, so these libraries are also required.
 To install any of the above, run `pip3 install xyz` on the command line in the project folder, where xyz is the component to be installed - e.g. `pip3 install pillow`.
-*See full installation guides for each of the components for more detail: [Flask](http://flask.pocoo.org/docs/0.12/installation/), [TensorFlow](https://www.tensorflow.org/install/), [Pillow](http://pillow.readthedocs.io/en/3.1.x/installation.html), [Numpy](https://scipy.org/install.html).
-Note that the Numpy guide contains information for SciPy's other packages, which are not needed - only Numpy is required.*
+*See full installation guides for each of the components for more detail: [Flask](http://flask.pocoo.org/docs/0.12/installation/), [TensorFlow](https://www.tensorflow.org/install/), [Pillow](http://pillow.readthedocs.io/en/3.1.x/installation.html), [Numpy](https://scipy.org/install.html).*
+*Note that the Numpy guide contains information for SciPy's other packages, which are not needed - only Numpy is required.*

-To install any of these components, open `cmd` in
+#### Checkpoints
+The training process for this neural network can take some time - in one case training on 3000 images, not even a quarter of the full training set, took over an hour.
+Standard machines may also freeze during the process.
+Even on a powerful machine the process would still take too long from a user's point of view, so I've included the model's checkpoints in the repository.
+The checkpoints folder contains the saved model training information so the network doesn't have to be trained on every run - if the folder is not present, run the `mnist.py` file - this will train the model on the MNIST training images.
+Once complete, `home.py` can be run as normal.

+#### Accuracy
+With current settings, the model is between 96-99% accurate.
+This is achieved using only 1,500 images of the available 20,000.
+If you'd like the best possible accuracy, increase the `range(1500)` on `line 80` of `mnist.py` and re-run the `mnist.py` file - this will retrain the model and save the new checkpoints.
+According to the TensorFlow [tutorial](https://www.tensorflow.org/get_started/mnist/pros), the highest accuracy this method gives is 99.2% by training all 20,000 images.
+Bear in mind that a high number will take much longer, and will also tend to make less of a difference to the end accuracy percentage - 1,500 has an accuracy of around 97%, 3,000 is about 98%, 10,000 may only be 98.5% and so on.
+At 1,500 images and , the project has yet to make a wrong prediction

 ### User Guide